Choose compute resources for a managed fleet - Amazon GameLift

 Consider the geographic locations where you plan to deploy your game servers.
 Instance type availability varies by AWS Region and Local Zone.

 For multi-location fleets, instance availability and quotas depend on a combination of the fleet's home Region and selected remote locations.
-For more information about fleet locations, see Amazon GameLift hosting locations.
+For more information about fleet locations, see Amazon GameLift service locations.

 For Amazon GameLift Anywhere fleets, you determine the location of your physical hardware.
-For more information about custom locations, see Amazon GameLift Anywhere.
+For more information about custom locations, see Locations for Amazon GameLift Anywhere.

 On-Demand Instances versus Spot Instances